rkukuh/web-developer-shortcut/README.md

 # Web Developer Shortcut

 Being a good web developer is a long journey.
-This guideline, hopefully, become a shortcut for newcomers.
+This guideline, hopefully, could become a shortcut for newcomers.

-While other guidelines refers to so many resources that overwhelming for most of newbie, this one contains only 2 most-referenced categorized resources per subject.
+While other guidelines refers to so many resources that overwhelming for most of newbie, this one contains only 2 most-referenced per resources per subject.

 So now you can focus on learning instead of picking study subjects.

 # Fundamental